RetroDECK/ES-DE/INSTALL.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
-Be aware though that Homebrew is really slow as it compiles the packages from source code, so you need some patience when using it.
+Be aware though that Homebrew is really slow as it often compiles the packages from source code, so you need some patience when using it.

 **Package installation with Homebrew:**